YTorres20/Irrigation_Main_App/Irrigation_Main_App/README.md

 - View or upload the consolidated results as needed.

 ## Future Enhancements
-- **Roboflow integration:** Uploading and downloading datasets directly from the GUI
+- **Roboflow integration:** Downloading datasets directly from the GUI
 - AI-based soil moisture prediction

 ## Notes for Developers